Joey Meneses Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The Twins have the fourth-ranked team ERA across all MLB pitching staffs (3.15).
+- The Twins' 3.48 team ERA ranks seventh across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.